ewradcliffe/Battleships/README.md

 The game play cycle continues until either one side loses all their ships, or the player chooses to return to the home screen by entering the letter 'm'.
 Note that it is not possible to save the game if this option is chosen.

 The below image shows an example of the screen at the end of game play.
 If the player chooses they return to the home screen to select another game.
-Note that it is possible for both player and computer to loose!
+Note that it is possible for both player and computer to lose!

 ![End of game message](assets/images/herokugameplayend.png)